AztecProtocol/aztec-connect-bridges/specs/bridges/convex/readme.md

 Note 1: On each deposit, the bridge pulls earned rewards and if there is sufficient amount accumulated, it will convert them to Curve LP tokens that are staked along with the user's about to be deposited Curve LP tokens and Curve LP tokens present in the bridge from before the interaction.
 If not sufficient amount of rewards has accumulated, the rewards are owned by the bridge until they can be exchanged for Curve LP tokens and staked again.
 What this does is that rewards are proportionally paid out to the user on withdrawal and it reflects the staked amount by the user and the length of staked tokens.

-Note 2: RCT starts off to represent the minted Convex LP tokens (staked Curve LP tokens) in 1:1 ratio, however, as rewards are converted to Curve LP tokens and staked, this ratio slightly changes.
+Note 2: RCT starts off to represent the minted Convex LP tokens (staked Curve LP tokens) in 1e10:1 ratio (Note 3), however, as rewards are converted to Curve LP tokens and staked, this ratio slightly changes.
 Nevertheless, the RCT tokens still represent the exact amount of the user's deposit to all Curve LP tokens (already minted and potentially minted Convex LP tokens when converted rewards are staked).
 So RCT still in a way represents Convex LP token.

+Note 3: Read more about the reason for 1e10 : 1 ratio in "Introduction of inflation protection mechanism" section

 RCT exists to enable Rollup Processor to properly perform deposits and withdrawals for different users at different times.
 Rollup Processor expects to work with at least one input and one output asset and both assets need to be able to be owned by it.
 Because minted Convex LP tokens are only indirectly owned by the bridge and the actual ownership is given to curveRewards contract, Convex LP token cannot be transferred back to the Rollup Provider.
 Contrary to this, RCT token is fully owned by the bridge and can be transferred elsewhere.